 Dr. Wiese earned his bachelor's degree from Drake University in Des Moines, Iowa, and his medical degree from The Johns Hopkins School of Medicine.
 He went on to complete an internal medicine residency at the University of California, San Francisco, where he later completed a medical education fellowship.

 As of January 2017, Dr. Wiese reported the following external relationships:

 Work as an author or editor for following company, with compensation as listed:

 - American College of Physicians (ACP), receiving royalties for the textbook, “Teaching in the Hospital.”

 Eva M. Aagaard, MD

-Currently, Dr. Aagaard is a member of the American Board of Internal Medicine's Internal Medicine Board, the National Board of Medical Examiners Ambulatory Care Test Development Committee and the Step 3 Item Review Committee.
+Currently, Dr. Aagaard is a member of the American Board of Internal Medicine's Internal Medicine Board and Board Appeals Panel and the National Board of Medical Examiners Ambulatory Care Test Development Committees.
 She served as a core member of the Milestones in Internal Medicine Committee.
 She has won more than 15 awards for clinical excellence, teaching and humanism in medicine, including the University of Colorado's President's Teaching Award, the Society of General Internal Medicine Mid-Career Mentoring Award, and the Elizabeth Gee Award for the Advancement of Women at the University of Colorado.

 She is a graduate of the UCSF-San Francisco General Primary Care Internal Medicine Residency Program, the UCSF General Internal Medicine and the Teaching Scholars Program.
 She received her medical degree from Cornell University Medical College.